Auth System Reference

 • inserted_at (for expiration check)

-• authenticated_at (preserves original login time across reissues)
+• authenticated_at (preserves original login time across session reissues)

 CSRF Protection